BC-SECURITY/Empire-Launcher/README.md

 * `empire use version 5.8.0` - Changes the version of Empire that is running (by docker tag)
 * `empire server attach` - Attaches to the running server container with a bash session

+## Architecture

+* The docker-compose file creates a Docker volume for the mysql db to persist data between runs.
+* The docker-compose file binds the empire data directories to the host's `~/.empire/app-data` directory.
+* This allows the user to modify the `~/.empire/server-config.yml` and other files without having to rebuild the image.
+* It also allows the files to persist between runs.

 ## Bring your own container
 This will only work with the 5.8.4 container or higher.
 It will only run with the public build of Empire/Starkiller.